esoterictemplates/minecraft-plugin-template/IDEAS.md

 - Add Jitpack configuration ([jitpack.yml file](./jitpack.yml))!
 - Create a GitHub workflow that builds and publishes a release when a new tag is pushed.
 - Remove this weird intermediary [`app`](./app) directory that seemingly serves no purpose.
+- Add a publishing configuration.
+And in general update [build.gradle.kts](./app/build.gradle.kts).

 ## Won't Implement